-Contingent consideration is comprised of two earn-out payments that the Company is obligated to pay as a result of the 2011 acquisition of Bogs.
+Contingent consideration was comprised of two earn-out payments that the Company was obligated to pay the former shareholders of Bogs in connection with the Company's acquisition of Bogs in 2011.
 The contingent consideration was formula-driven and was based on Bogs achieving certain levels of gross margin dollars between January 1, 2011, and December 31, 2015.
-The Company paid the first earn-out payment of \$1,270,000 in the first quarter of 2013.
-The second earn-out payment is due in March 2016.
-As of December 31, 2015, the estimate of the second earn-out payment was finalized, as it was based on actual gross margin dollars generated by Bogs through December 31, 2015.
-The final value of the second earn-out payment was \$5.2 million.
-As of December 31, 2014, the Company's estimate of the fair value of the second earn-out payment was \$5.7 million.
-The second earn-out payment was recorded within accrued liabilities as of December 31, 2015, and other long-term liabilities as of December 31, 2014, in the Consolidated Balance Sheets.
+The first earn-out payment was paid on March 28, 2013 in the amount of \$1,270,000.
+The second earn-out payment was paid on March 23, 2016 in the amount of \$5,217,000.
+The second and final earn-out payment was recorded within accrued liabilities as of December 31, 2015.

 Prior to December 31, 2015, the Company determined the fair value of the contingent consideration using a probability-weighted model which included estimates related to Bogs future sales levels and gross margins.
-On a quarterly basis, the Company revalued the obligation and records increases or decreases in its fair value as an adjustment to operating earnings.
+On a quarterly basis, the Company revalued the obligation and recorded increases or decreases in its fair value as an adjustment to operating earnings.
 Changes to the contingent consideration obligation resulted from accretion of the discount due to the passage of time and changes in the actual or projected future performance of Bogs.
-The assumptions used to value the contingent consideration included a significant amount of judgment, and any changes in the assumptions may have had a material impact on the amount of contingent consideration expense or income recorded in a given period.
+The assumptions used to determine the fair value of the liability included a significant amount of judgment, and any changes in the assumptions may have had a material impact on the amount of contingent consideration expense or income recorded in a given period.